 2026 FIFA World Cup prize money: How much will the winners earn?
-Purse, funds for teams and players, history
+Purse, payout, all 48-teams earning, history

 FIFA announced a record prize money structure for the 2026 World Cup (hosted by the United States, Canada, and Mexico) during a Council meeting in Doha.
 The winning national federation will receive $50 million, up from $42 million (Argentina in 2022) and $38 million (France in 2018).